Statue of William Henry Harrison Beadle

-William Henry Harrison Beadle is a bronze sculpture depicting the American soldier, lawyer, educator and administrator of the same name by H. Daniel Webster, installed in the United States Capitol as part of the National Statuary Hall Collection.
+William Henry Harrison Beadle is a bronze sculpture of the American soldier, lawyer, educator and administrator of the same name by H. Daniel Webster, installed in the United States Capitol as part of the National Statuary Hall Collection.
 The statue was gifted by the U.S. state of South Dakota in 1938.

 A copy of the statue is installed at the South Dakota State Capitol.